 Jens C. Dammann is the Ben H. and Kitty King Powell Chair in Business and Commercial Law Professor at the University of Texas School of Law.
 His research interests include corporate law, law and economics, contracts, European Union law, and consumer protection law.

-Jared A. Ellias is a Professor of Law and the Faculty Director of the Center for Business Law at the University of California, Hastings College of the Law in San Francisco.
+Jared A. Ellias is Professor of Law and the Faculty Director of the Center for Business Law at the University of California, Hastings College of the Law in San Francisco.
 His research interests include corporate bankruptcy, corporate governance, contract law, empirical methods in social science and law and economics.

 Tarek A. Hassan is Associate Professor of Economics at Boston University.
 His research interests are in the area of asset pricing, international/macro finance and economic growth.